DanielHaitink/YNABGoingDutch-ABN-edition/README.md

 Everything is done locally.
 Your information never leaves your own computer.

 ## How to get TAB files?
- - Log into your account on the ABN-AMRO website.
+ - Log into your account on the ABN AMRO website.
  - Click on your account.
  - Select "Rekeningopties".
  - Select "Mutaties downloaden"